Drup2021/Anonym/README.md

 # Anonym

-Anonym is a Next.js application built with TypeScript that allows users to send and receive anonymous messages.
-It also leverages the OpenAI ChatGPT API to generate random questions or prompts to encourage interaction.
-The application features two main interfaces: one for viewing received messages and another for sending anonymous messages.
-Authentication is implemented using NextAuth.
+Anonym is a Next.js application built with TypeScript that enables users to send and receive anonymous messages seamlessly.
+To enhance user engagement, it integrates the Google Gemini API for generating fun and witty questions.

+The application addresses a **critical challenge faced by anonymous messaging platforms—ensuring user safety**.
+It incorporates a **dedicated Safe Mode** that effectively **filters harmful or abusive content**, tackling issues like **extortion, blackmail, and the transmission of harmful or explicit messages**.

+Anonym provides two core interfaces: one for users to view received messages and another for sending anonymous messages.
+Authentication is securely managed using **NextAuth**, ensuring user privacy and data protection.

 ## Features